 Don’t hand over your log-in info

 Banks are warning their customers not to hand over private information when using a mobile budgeting app due to fears people are giving strangers full access to their bank accounts.

 Budgeting apps offer to help you monitor your spending and, in turn, by linking to your bank account to analyse where your money goes.
-But, in order to do this many apps – including Chip, Cleo, Moneybox, Money Dashboard, OnTrees and Plum – ask you for your full log-in details for online banking.
+But, in order to do this many apps – including Chip, Cleo, Moneybox, Money Dashboard and OnTrees – ask you for your full log-in details for online banking.

 The problem is these apps may not have the same level of security as the banks themselves.